7 Tips For New Designers

-Admittedly, at the time, it was irritating!
-That job wasn't complicated and the stuff I was tasked with designing was mostly creating very basic 1 or 2 color logos, or recreating a company logo for printed products that got covered up anyway (like the printed logo on house wrap and roof underlayment fabrics, etc., both of which get covered up by other building materials).
+Admittedly at the time, it was irritating!
+That job wasn't complicated and the designs I worked on were mostly creating very basic 1 or 2 color designs for print, or recreating a company logo for printed products that got covered up anyway (like the printed logo on house wrap and roof underlayment fabrics, etc., both of which get covered up by other building materials).
 I was already pretty fast, because what I worked on was very simple.

-BUT, in the end he was right.
-Even if he didn't know how right he was!
+BUT, in the end he was right –even if he didn't know exactly how right he was!
 Those key commands have been extremely helpful for me over the last 10 years and I'm grateful he was so insistent that I learn them.

 Now when I'm designing, one hand lives on the keyboard, and the other on my Wacom Tablet!
 Knowing those commands shaves off precious seconds each time I use one.
-When working in a deadline-oriented profession, every second is precious!!
+When working in a deadline-oriented profession, every second is a precious commodity!!

 Download the Ai Key Command Cheatsheet!